MukilanMuthu/toony/README.md

 # Toony
-Comic panel generator assignment project for Dashtoon.
+Comic panel generator assignment project.

 ## Steps involved
  - The barebones core files were created first to ensure the functionality of the app.
 This required using Flask and its other packages which are included in the README.md .